-Restart a Heart Day was developed in 2013 by the European Resuscitation Council to teach members of the public how to help restart the heart of someone who has suffered a cardiac arrest.
+Restart a Heart Day was developed in 2013 by the European Resuscitation Council to encourage others to teach members of the public how to help restart the heart of someone who has suffered a cardiac arrest.

 The following year, Yorkshire Ambulance Service NHS Trust offered all secondary schools in Yorkshire the opportunity to receive free CPR training for pupils on Restart a Heart Day (on or around 16 October).

 In 2014 we visited 49 schools and taught CPR to 11,500 youngsters – with the help of hundreds of volunteers, mostly off-duty staff and community first responders.
-The event has continued to go from strength to strength; in the last five years on Restart a Heart Day we have taught life-saving skills to an incredible 105,000 youngsters at 72% of Yorkshire’s secondary schools.
+The event has continued to go from strength to strength; in the last eight years on Restart a Heart Day we have taught life-saving skills to an incredible 171,503 youngsters at 82% of Yorkshire’s secondary schools.

 Over 30,000 people suffer a cardiac arrest out of hospital in the UK every year.
 The earlier a patient can receive CPR and a shock from a defibrillator, the greater their chance of survival.